 Essential for Wilder is that he times his attacks and holds back energy.
 He cannot jump on Fury, expending his tank at any and every opportunity.

-If he does this, throws his gameplan out the window and fails to get Fury out of there, that’s when the danger of a late stoppage would come into play.
+If he does this, he throws his game plan out the window.
+If he then fails to get Fury out of there, that’s when the danger comes into play.

-Coming in heavier than expected on the scales means Fury will also be aiming to spoil the fight.
-Leaning on the lighter Wilder whilst on the ropes in order to sap his energy.
+Weighing in heavier than expected on the scales means Fury will also be aiming to spoil the fight.
+Leaning on the lighter, Wilder while on the ropes in order to sap his energy.

 Wilder needs to keep his distance as Fury attempts any rough-house tactics.
 For me, it’s just so tough to pick which way it goes.